snorkel-team/website/_use_cases/multitask_tutorial.md

 task_flow = [op1, op2]
 ```

-A dictionary containing the outputs of all operations will then go into a `loss_func()` to calculate the loss (e.g., cross-entropy) during training or an `output_func()` (e.g., softmax) to convert the logits into a prediction.
+A dictionary containing the outputs of all operations will then go into a loss function to calculate the loss (e.g., cross-entropy) during training or an output function (e.g., softmax) to convert the logits into a prediction.
-Both of these functions accept as an argument the name of the operation whose output they should use to calculate their respective values; in this case, that will be the `circle_head` operation.
+Both of these functions ([cross_entropy_from_outputs](https://snorkel.readthedocs.io/en/redux/packages/_autosummary/classification/snorkel.classification.cross_entropy_from_outputs.html#snorkel.classification.cross_entropy_from_outputs) and [softmax_from_outputs](https://snorkel.readthedocs.io/en/redux/packages/_autosummary/classification/snorkel.classification.cross_entropy_with_probs_from_outputs.html#snorkel.classification.cross_entropy_with_probs_from_outputs)) accept as an argument the name of the operation whose output they should use to calculate their respective values.
+In this case, that will be the `circle_head` operation.
 We indicate that here with the `partial` helper method, which can set the value of that keyword argument before the function is actually called.
 (As you'll see below, for common classification tasks, the default values for these arguments often suffice).

 Each `Task` also specifies which metrics it supports, which are bundled together in a `Scorer` object.
 For this tutorial, we'll just look at accuracy.

 Putting this all together, we define the circle task:

 ```python
 from functools import partial